Hugo Carvajal: Support for Guaidó

-Arrest in Spain and extradition
+Narcoterrorism conspiracy

 Carvajal was arrested in Spain by local authorities in 2019 at the behest of the U.S. government.
-However, his extradition to the United States to stand trial for drug trafficking was not carried out after a Spanish court rejected the American request.
+His extradition to the United States to stand trial for drug trafficking was not carried out after a Spanish court rejected the American request.
 The denial was appealed and then overturned in 2019 but Carvajal had disappeared by that point.
-In September 2021, Carvajal was arrested again by Spanish authorities after hiding out in Madrid for two years.
-His subsequent asylum claim was denied in October 2021 and his extradition was approved to go forward.
+In September 2021, he was arrested again by Spanish authorities after hiding out in Madrid for two years.
+His asylum claim was denied in October 2021 and his extradition was approved to go forward.
 The extradition was put on hold again after Carvajal appealed to the European Court of Human Rights.

-Carvajal faces charges of drug trafficking and narcoterrorism.
+Carvajal faced charges of trafficking cocaine to the U.S. in a narcoterrorism conspiracy while using weapons.
+On 13 July 2023, the European Court of Human Rights denied his request to avoid extradition, and five days later, Spain's High Court allowed for him to be immediately extradited to the United States.
+On 19 July 2023, he was extradited from Spain, arriving in New York.
+Charges against Carvajal filed by the U.S. Attorney's Office for the Southern District of New York include cocaine importation and firearms-related charges.
+When he was arraigned in the Manhattan federal court on 20 July 2023, he pled not guilty.